 2. Aim for healthy margins.

-Some of the easiest tactics you can use to maximize the profits include ensuring prominent website presence for your high-margin winners, putting them at the front of your marketing initiatives and cross-selling campaigns, and adding variations of the best-selling items (think different colors, sizes, and shapes).
+Some of the easiest tactics you can use to maximize the profits include finding winning products to sell, putting them at the front of your marketing initiatives and cross-selling campaigns, and adding variations of the best-selling items (think different colors, sizes, and shapes).

 Oberlo has a profit margin calculator that will give you a better idea of your options.